 This map shows the Old Strait (“estreito velho”) as a narrow channel running east-west of the southern coast of Singapore island.
 The New Strait (“estreito novo”) is found further south of the Old Strait.
 This detail is taken from a 19th-century facsimile of Manuel Godinho de Eredia’s 1604 map in Malaca, L’Inde Orientale et le Cathay.
 Collection of the National Library, Singapore.

 From this perspective, these early modern sea charts are more than an encapsulation of European cartographic history of how Portuguese and Dutch mariners mapped landforms along the Straits of Melaka and Singapore in their search for the Golden Khersonese envisioned in the 2nd century by Ptolemy in faraway Alexandria.
 Instead, they point to a history that existed long before Singapore’s official founding in 1819.
 These early modern sea charts and maps of the Straits of Melaka and Singapore are windows into the complex maritime history of Singapore in the 300 years before Raffles stepped ashore on our island.
 More importantly, these visual documents point to the battle for the security and control of the Straits between the European merchant empires, and Singapore’s location in that struggle.

-Several of the maps mentioned in this article are currently on display at the exhibition “Land of Gold and Spices: Early Maps of Southeast Asia” at level 11, National Library Building (see text box for more details).
+Several of the maps mentioned in this article are currently on display at the exhibition “Land of Gold and Spices: Early Maps of Southeast Asia” at level 11, National Library Building.

 Kwa Chong Guan dissects the history of maps, and tells us how Singapore was perceived and located in early modern European maps of the region.